 In 2002, NAEP initiated TUDA in five large urban school districts that are members of the Council of the Great City Schools (the Atlanta City, City of Chicago, Houston Independent, Los Angeles Unified, and New York City Public Schools districts).
 Ten large districts participated in 2003 and 2005.
-The number of districts participating in TUDA has grown over time to a total of 27 in 2019.
+The number of districts participating in TUDA has grown over time to a total of 26 as of 2022.
 With student performance results by district, participating TUDA districts can use results for evaluating their achievement trends and for comparative purposes.

-Through ESSA and the NAEP TUDA program, the 2019 NAEP Reading results will report student achievement for the nation, states, and select large urban districts, enabling comparisons between states, large urban districts, and various student demographic groups.
+Through ESSA and the NAEP TUDA program, the 2022 and 2024 NAEP Reading results will report student achievement for the nation, states, and select large urban districts, enabling comparisons between states, large urban districts, and various student demographic groups.